tradeblock-beems/main-ai-apps-v2/projects/push-analytics/push-analytics-execution-checklist.md

 - [x] **Phase Worklog Entry by the Scribe:** The scribe agent must create a worklog entry summarizing this completed phase.
 (The scribe already knows the format, style, and destination for these worklog entries.)
 ***CLOSEOUT NOTES:*** @scribe completed comprehensive worklog documentation capturing execution story and extracted 4 reusable knowledge patterns for future projects.

-- [ ] **Phase GitHub commit by the @vercel-debugger:** Commit this now completed phase-branch to Github, following the standard approaches and safety protocols defined in `@technical-standard-approaches.md`
+- [x] **Phase GitHub commit by the @vercel-debugger:** Commit this now completed phase-branch to Github, following the standard approaches and safety protocols defined in `@technical-standard-approaches.md`
+***CLOSEOUT NOTES:*** @vercel-debugger successfully committed Phase 0 completion (commit b5e366e) and created Phase 1 feature branch 'feature/push-analytics-phase1-database-integration' for continued development.

 ---